-- Diagnostic Cognitive Abilities Test 4th edition (CAT4) tests are administered to these students early in the Autumn Term of Year 7 to provide baseline scores and possible teaching targets.
-The results from these tests, as well as SATs results, are used to inform which students may need further literacy support.
-The New Group Reading Test (NGRT) is then used to screen students who have scored 'below average' or who are present on either the SEN Register or the Additional Needs Register.
-By identifying the reading ages of these pupils, we are best able to identify those in need of further literacy support. - Students working significantly below the expected level at the end of Year 6 in Maths or English, those who have learning or emotional difficulties and those with physical, sensory or social and communication difficulties that act as a significant barrier to learning, are added to the SEN Register, SIMs and Go4schools. - Students are identified with the appropriate E and K abbreviation on Go4Schools and SIMs so that teaching and support staff can prepare appropriate lessons.
+- Students working significantly below the expected level at the end of Year 6 in Maths or English are flagged for initial assessment when they arrive in year 7.
+This is completed using the GL Assessment LUCID screening tool.
+This information is then used to inform intervention planning. - Those who have learning or emotional difficulties and those with physical, sensory or social and communication difficulties that act as a significant barrier to learning are monitored by the SEND department and any reasonable adjustments that may prove necessary can be implemented to ensure their ease of access to our school environment. - Students are identified with the appropriate E and K abbreviation on Go4Schools and SIMs so that teaching and support staff can prepare appropriate lessons.
 Staff are expected to familiarise themselves with them to inform teaching, differentiation, and support. - 3.3 When a student joins Stowmarket High School mid-year, SEND may be identified via communication with the previous setting, or the results of screening tests taken after entry. - 3.4 Pupil Passports All students with an EHCP as well as those identified on the SEN Register or Additional Needs Register have a One Page Profile called a Pupil Passport.
 This contains information about themselves, which they contribute to.
 Stowmarket High School has a schedule for when these documents will be reviewed, and a member of staff will let you know how and when this will be jointly completed. - 3.5 Identifying Students of Concern Once attending Stowmarket High School, identification students of concern is the responsibility of the subject teacher, form tutor or Head of Year.
 Special educational needs and disability concerns will be referred to the SEND Department, through a process known within the school as SPOT.
 Initially, information will be collected and once validated, these concerns will be shared with parents and necessary action discussed.